Mahdia, Guyana: History

+In May 2023, a fire destroyed a local secondary school dormitory, killing at least 19 students.

 Mining

-There are one hundred and fifty (150) land dredges in the mining district of Mahdia.
+There are 150 land dredges in the mining district of Mahdia.
 Most miners use excavators to extract the overburden and utilize gravel pumps to extract the gravel with gold from the pits.
-On most occasions the pits are not refilled which causes the anopheles mosquito to breed and so increase the spread of malaria.
-Recently the Guyana Geology and Mines Commission has embarked upon reinforcing the amendment regulations, 2005, for environmental management, which has instantly created an impact in the community, by curbing the pollution of water ways and encouraged soil reclamation and replanting trees in areas where there has been deforestation.
+On most occasions the pits are not refilled which allows the anopheles mosquito to breed, increasing the spread of malaria.
+In 2005, the Guyana Geology and Mines Commission has embarked upon reinforcing the amendment regulations for environmental management, instantly creating an impact on the community by curbing the pollution of water ways and encouraging soil reclamation and replanting trees in deforested areas.